meri-leeworthy/meri-garden-astro/src/posts/Feed-forward Neural Network.md

 ---
-aliases:
+aliases: 'feed-forward neural network'
-  - feed-forward neural network
+title: 'Feed-forward Neural Network'
+slug: 'feed-forward-neural-network'
 ---

 One of the two main types of [[Artificial Neural Network]].

 See also [[Multi-layer feed-forward neural network]]